-- All visitors are required to produce a State or Federally issued picture ID.
+- All adult visitors are required to produce a State or Federally issued picture ID.
 Refusal or failure to produce sufficient identification or the falsifying of identifying information may result in the denial of visits.

 - Visitors must be properly attired.
 ACCEPTABLE DRESS: Jeans and slacks, skirts and dresses knee length or longer.
 Knee length shorts.
 Tops and shirts that are loose fitting and completely cover the upper torso.
 UNACCEPTABLE DRESS: Gym shorts, boxer shorts, short-shorts or any items of clothing with rips, tears or revealing holes.
 Clothing which makes reference to drugs, sex, violence or with vulgar or obscene language.
 Bare midriffs, half shirts, halter tops, tank tops, pajamas, lingerie, or see-through clothing of any kind.
 No bare feet.